debojyoti452/encrypt_local_storage/README.md

 ```
 ## Important Note

 - This plugin requires async/await support.
-So, you need to use `Flutter 3` or higher.
+So, you need to use `Flutter 1.12.13+hotfix.5` or higher.
 - Android API level 28 or higher is required.
 - iOS 10.0 or higher is required.
+- Dart 3 Ready

 ## Features and bugs